Trying to get pregnant? Drop the burger

 Almost all the women conceived without fertility assistance.
 Most were of average weight and were 28 years old on average.

+"We had quite a fertile population," Grieger said.
+"Only 8 percent of the women were actually infertile, which is defined as taking 12 months to conceive."

-Fast food may affect fertility because of its high saturated fat content, they speculated.
+Fast food may affect fertility because of its high saturated fat content, the team speculated.

 “The specific dietary components of fast food and their relationship to fertility have not been studied in human pregnancies.
 Fast foods are energy dense with high amounts of saturated fat, sodium and sugar,” they wrote.